-You will also have to enable your customer to have an account.
+You will also need to enable each customer to have an account.
 This is also done in the backoffice.
 If you click or tap on 'Customers' from the left navigation margin of your backoffice and select the customer you can allow them to have an account.
 If the customer doesn't exist among your list of customers in the backoffice you can use the 'Create New Customer' button to create an entry for them.

 We are going to allow the customer andrew hageman to have an account.
 Having found him in our list of customers to allow him to have an account we just need to click on his name as shown above.